In this tutorial, we are going to look at how to backup a Synology NAS to a remote NAS using Hyper Backup.

 7. Select Apply and the job will start!
 It will now run based on the frequency selected.

+This tutorial showed how to backup a Synology NAS to a remote NAS.
 This process is fairly straight forward, but you need to ensure that you have a way to connect to your remote NAS from your local NAS.
 My recommended approach is to use OpenVPN and setup a static IP address for the user you connect with.
 The process isn’t too bad, and you’ll ensure that you are backing up your NAS as securely as possible.
+This tutorial can be summed up as a secure way of backing up your important data!

 Thanks for reading the tutorial.
 If you have any questions, please leave them in the comments!